Statue of Liberty's crown reopening for first time since COVID-19 pandemic

 MANHATTAN, N.Y.
-(WPIX) — The Statue of Liberty’s crown is set to welcome visitors Tuesday for the first time since the COVID-19 pandemic shut down much of New York City in 2020.
+(PIX11) — The Statue of Liberty’s crown was set to welcome visitors Tuesday for the first time since the COVID-19 pandemic shut down much of New York City in 2020.

 The reopening was announced on the NYCgo tourism group’s Instagram page in a post featuring three photos of the iconic New York landmark.